Pass system (Canadian history): Aggressive assimilation: reserves, residential schools, and the pass system

-The pass system is considered to be one aspect of the assimilation process that also included the reserve system first introduced in Upper Canada in the 1830s and the residential school system, with is roots in the boys' day school for Six Nations Reserve children—the Mohawk Institute in Brantford, Upper Canada in 1828—the first of the residential schools established with the goal of assimilating Indigenous children.
+The pass system is considered to be one aspect of the assimilation process that also included the reserve system first introduced in Upper Canada in the 1830s and the residential school system, with its roots in the boys' day school for Six Nations Reserve children—the Mohawk Institute in Brantford, Upper Canada in 1828—the first of the residential schools established with the goal of assimilating Indigenous children.
 The March 14, 1879 Report on Industrial Schools for Indians and Half-Breeds by Nicolas Flood Davin was commissioned by Macdonald and informed the establishment of industrial boarding schools in Canada, the precursors of the Canadian Indian residential school system.
 Davin reported on American industrial schools that had been introduced while Ulysses S. Grant was President of the United States.

 According to a 1980 Geographical Review article, Canadian government policy in the 1880s and 1890s "set the pattern for the segregation of prairie Indians from Canadian society, despite government rhetoric that promised to assimilate the Indian in Canadian life."

 As First Nations members were moved to the reserves, many of them became successful farmers and ranchers.
 The NWMP preferred to buy hay from Treaty 7 ranchers since it was considered superior feed for NWMP horses.
 However, non-indigenous farmers and ranchers believed that First Nations farmers were being given handouts, which were seen as unfair competition.
 That became one of the reasons that First Nations had the pass system imposed on them.

 On July 11, 1856, Sir John A. Macdonald wrote to the Provincial Secretary in Toronto in a letter stating, "2nd: As to the mode of managing the Indian property so as to secure its full benefit to the Indians without impeding the settlement of the country."